Customer: Fortescue Metals Group (FMG) Contract: Construct Only Location: Pilbara, Western Australia |

 |

-155 km, or approximately half the scope of work, was the partial duplication of the existing FMG mainline.
-This was executed in a brown field environment adjacent to and interfacing with the busy live rail environment of the mainline, signalling and other contractors.
-Several new turnouts were installed into the operational mainline under possession.
+155 km, or approximately half of our scope of work, was the partial duplication of the existing FMG mainline.
+We successfully delivered this adjacent to and interfacing with the busy live rail environment of the mainline.
+We also installed several new turnouts in the operational mainline under possession.

 Resourcing mulitple work fronts in a live rail environment across various remote locations was a logisitical, scheduling and communications management challenge.